-A snapshot overview of schools in St Petersburg, Russia that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in St Petersburg considered (but not necessarily chosen) by English-speaking expats.

-Swiftly following the opening of the Moscow school, this member of the Brookes Education Group with schools in seven countries across three continents, the doors opened here in August 2019.
-An IB candidate school operating in premises occupied by the recently closed Anglo-American School in the centre of St Petersburg.
+Swiftly on the heels of the opening of the Moscow school, the doors of this member of the Brookes Education Group (operating schools in seven countries across three continents) opened in August 2019.
+An International Baccalaureate candidate school operating in premises in the centre of St Petersburg, previously occupied by the now defunct Anglo-American School.

 Another relative newcomer to the international school scene in St Petersburg, having opened in 2015.
-Operating as a nursery, primary and senior school, following the Cambridge international curriculum.
-Open to both expatriate and Russian children (currently in the majority) and offering the option of studying a Russian curriculum, from the age of seven, at the same time as the English version.
+Operating as a nursery, primary and senior school, teaching the Cambridge international curriculum, followed by IGCSEs and A Levels or the Russian Attestat.
+Open to both expatriate and Russian children (currently in the majority) and offering the option of studying a dual Russian/English curriculum, from the age of seven.